Loewner chains and evolution families on parallel slit half-planes: Main results

 We now state the first part of our results.
 For a topological space $X$, let $\mathcal{B}(X)$ and $\mathcal{B}^m(X)$ be the Borel $\sigma$-algebra of $X$ and its completion with respect to a measure $m$, respectively.
-We define a space
+Let $\mathcal{P}(\mathbb{R})$ be the set of Borel probability measures on $\mathbb{R}$.
+We can consider the vague or weak topology on $\mathcal{P}(\mathbb{R})$, but either of them gives rise to the same Borel $\sigma$-algebra by Corollary~\ref{cor:Borel_on_M}.
+See Appendix~\ref{sec:top_on_meas} for the definition and properties of vague and weak topologies.